Fat distributions with Reeb directions need not be complex contact: Further open questions

 The work \cite{Mont} of R. Montgomery implies that a generic $(4,6)$-distribution germ cannot admit a local framing generating a finite dimensional Lie algebra.
 This contrasts with the case of fat distribution germs \cite{Bhow2024}, which all have the complex Heisenberg Lie algebra as their nilpotentisation (see the work \cite{CFS} of S. Console, A. Fino and E. Samiou).

-Furthermore, as noted by A. Bhowmick in \cite{Bhow2024}, since the set of germs of fat $(4,6)$-distributions is open, there exist fat distributions which are non-diffeomorphic to the complex contact one, although it was not known whether they admitted Reeb directions.
-Now that Theorem \ref{thm:global} (or, even more strongly, Theorem \ref{thm: mainCodimension}) clarifies this issue and shows that there exist representatives of such distribution germs admitting Reeb directions, we can raise some related questions.
+Furthermore, as noted by A. Bhowmick in \cite{Bhow2024}, there exist fat distributions which are non-diffeomorphic to the complex contact one, although it was not known whether they admitted Reeb directions.
+Now that Theorem \ref{thm: existence} clarifies this issue and shows that there exist representatives of such distribution germs admitting Reeb directions, we can raise some related questions.

-\begin{remark} The reader familiar with the philosophy of the $h$-principle may have identified that the condition for the distribution to admit a local framing generating a finite dimensional Lie algebra (or, more precisely, the complex Heisenberg Lie algebra) is a purely formal condition.
-Indeed, this is an algebraic restriction on its formal nilpotentisation \cite[Def.
-5.5]{MA2025}, which can be understood as a differential relation within the space of $1$-jets of framings/distributions. \end{remark}

 Possessing Reeb directions is not a homotopy-invariant property but it is a $\Diff$-invariant property.
 It would thus be interesting to understand further analytic and topological properties of the inclusion of the space of fat distribution-germs with Reeb directions within the class of all fat distribution-germs.